smalljustin/gigachad-analysis-workbook/README.md

 # change these values with 'tag' and 'name' respectively

 # 'legacy' for all of my old training data
-# it's ~250mb of data - please be courtious in pulling this one. i do not want to have to deal with rate limiting
+# these frames can be hard to work with
-SELECTED_MAPTAG = 'dirt - stadium'
+SELECTED_MAPTAG = 'legacy'
-SELECTED_RUNKEY = 'default'
+SELECTED_RUNKEY = 'legacy'

 ```